simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Jul 31-Aug 02 2025
+Radio Blackout Forecast for Aug 01-Aug 03 2025

-              Jul 31        Aug 01        Aug 02
+              Aug 01        Aug 02        Aug 03
 R1-R2           30%           30%           30%
 R3 or greater    5%            5%            5%

-Rationale: Solar activity is expected to be low with a chance for M-class flares (R1-R2/Minor-Moderate) through 02 Aug.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts all three days.

 ```